Episcopal see

-The term "see" is also used of the town where the cathedral or the bishop's residence is located.
+The term see is also used of the town where the cathedral or the bishop's residence is located.

 Catholic Church

 Within Catholicism, each diocese is considered to be a see unto itself with a certain allegiance to the See of Rome.
-The idea of a see as a sovereign entity is somewhat complicated due to the existence of the 23 Particular Churches of the Catholic Church.
-The Western Church and its Eastern Catholic counterparts all reserve some level of autonomy, yet each also is subdivided into smaller sees (dioceses and archdioceses).
-The episcopal see of the Pope, the Bishop of Rome, is known as "the Holy See" or "the Apostolic See", claiming papal supremacy.
+The idea of a see as a sovereign entity is somewhat complicated due to the existence of the twenty-three Particular Eastern Catholic Churches.
+Both the Western Church and its Eastern Catholic counterparts reserve some level of autonomy, yet each also is subdivided into smaller sees (dioceses and archdioceses).
+The episcopal see of the Pope, the bishop of Rome, is known as "the Holy See" or "the Apostolic See", claiming papal supremacy.

 Eastern Orthodox Church

 The Eastern Orthodox Church views all bishops as sacramentally equal, and in principle holding equal authority, each over his own see.
 Certain bishops may be granted additional administrative duties over wider regions (as in the idea of the Pentarchy), but these powers are limited and never extend over the entire Church.
 Thus, the Eastern Orthodox oppose the idea of papal supremacy or any similar supremacy by any one bishop.